open/close all folders

 - In Yet Another Fantasy Gamer Comic, the Orcs' chief deity, Gruumsh, was behind the conception of Jone (and other half-human/half-orcs, including Glon), looking to create a perfect warrior who could unite humanity and the orcs under one banner: his.
 Jone did indeed turn out to be a near-unstoppable fighter... even when Gruumsh wanted her to stop.

-- In Evon, while the other members of The Cabal want Evon for her Focus potential, Maximus thinks this is short-sighted and wants to use Evon to breed an entire army of Focuses.
+- In Evon, while the other members of The Cabal want Evon for her Focus potential, Maximus thought this was short-sighted and sought to use Evon to breed an entire army of Focuses.
 (A plan ultimately thwarted by Feneris)

 - In Frisky Dingo Grace Ryan uses some of Xander Crews's sperm she froze to impregnate herself.
 An unrelated ant-mutation causes it to go horribly, horribly wrong.